 Subscribe to my YouTube channel

-Lapland offers so many activities for everyone that it’s really hard to narrow them down to a top 10 list.
-But if I had to make a list, I’d pick those activities that were unique to Lapland in the winter.
+Finland offers so many activities for everyone that it’s really hard to narrow them down to a top 10 list.
+But if I had to make a list, I’d pick these unique activities.

 1. Chase The Northern Lights

 Let me guess – seeing the Northern Lights is on the top of your list too.
 And why not?
 The Northern Lights (Aurora Borealis) are visible in the Finnish Lapland 200 nights in the year.
 And your chances of catching the Northern Lights are higher in northern Lapland, and of course during winters.